goblimey/ntripcaster/README.md

 So docker is running one image, the caster.
 Its container ID is a5666adfd5d5.
 Stop that container like so:

-    docker stop a5666adfd5d5
+    sudo docker stop a5666adfd5d5

 To avoid confusion:  start the server using docker run and specify the image ID;
 stop it using docker stop and specify the container ID.

-Whenever you change anything you need to run the docker build again.
+Whenever you change anything in the project, you need to run the docker build again.
 That will produce a new image with a different ID.

-To avoid tying up your terminal, start the image like so:
+To avoid tying up your git bash window, start the image like so:

     sudo docker run {image_id} >/dev/null 2>&1 &

 ">/dev/null" connects the command's standard output to a special file that just discards anything written to it.
 "2>&1" connects the standard error channel to whatever the standard output channel is connected to.
 That means that the docker image will run quietly.
+The "&" at the end of the command runs it in the background, so you get another prompt and you can issue more commands.
+The caster will run until something goes wrong and it dies, or until it's shut down.

-This is fine until something goes wrong and we need to find out what happened.
+If something goes wrong, we need to find out what happened by looking at the log.

-The container is a complete separate UNIX environment and if you know its container ID you can run commands in it:
+The docker container is a complete separate UNIX environment and if you know its container ID you can run commands in it:

     sudo docker ps